Gene Ransom

-Horace Eugene Ransom II, better known as Gene Ransom (21 Jan.
-1957 - 4 Feb.
-2022), was a prominent basketball player for the University of California, Berkeley, Golden Bears from 1975 to 1978.
+Horace Eugene Ransom II (January 21, 1957 – February 4, 2022), was a prominent basketball player for the California Golden Bears from 1975 to 1978.
 Ransom moved as a young boy from Fresno, California, to Berkeley, where he became a "three-sport legend" at Berkeley High School, excelling in baseball, football, and basketball.

 Ransom emulated the basketball style of Berkeley High School basketball stars Phil Chenier, Doug Kagawa, and Carl Shelton.
 Ransom "shadowed Chenier... trying to pick up on his game."

-Ransom averaged 14.8 points per game in his college career, and led Cal's Golden State Bears in assists all three years that he played.
+Ransom averaged 14.8 points per game in his college career at the University of California, Berkeley, and led Cal's Golden Bears in assists all three years that he played.

 In one game for Cal, Ransom was on the court for all but the final 90 seconds of a five-overtime game against Oregon, ultimately won by the Bears.
 Ransom played 63 1/2 minutes, which as of 2001 remained the Pac-10 record for most minutes played in a game.

 Ransom was inducted into the California Athletics Hall of Fame in 2001.